-Introduction to Soil Types or Sitl Soil
+Introduction to Soil Types or Silt Soil

 Imagine your house is like a giant tree.
 Strong roots anchoring it to the ground give it stability to weather storms and stand tall for years to come.
 Well, the soil beneath your house acts just like those roots!
 Knowing what kind of soil you’re building on is super important, especially for engineers who design the foundation1, the hidden super-base that keeps your house from going wonky.